ugermann/ssplit-cpp/README.md

 This is an approximate reimplementation of the sentence splitter from the Moses toolkit.

 - Currently doesn't support CJK character sets.
-- requires the pcrecpp libraries
+- requires the pcre2 libraries
-  On Ubuntu, `sudo apt-get install libpcre3 and libpcre3-cpp` should do the trick
+  On Ubuntu, `sudo apt-get install libpcre2` should do the trick

 ## Build instructions
 ```